oat-sa/taohub-user-guide/User Guide 3.4/Appendix/glossary.md

 ## Delivery
 An assembly of all information required to assign and send out Tests to selected Test-Takers.

+## Delivery Execution
+The date and time of a particular Delivery session.

 ## Delivery Library
 The Library of existing Deliveries, situated in the panel on the left.